That long-promised executive order rolling back Obama’s environmental regulations is on its way.

 EPA administrator Scott Pruitt told This Week’s George Stephanopoulos on Sunday that President Trump will sign the “pro-growth and pro-environment” directive on Tuesday.

 The action, Pruitt explained, would put people back to work in the fossil fuel industry, breathing new life into a sector he said Barack Obama marked for death.
 Stephanopoulos offered a reality check: The U.S. has roughly the same number of coal jobs it did a decade ago.
-Furthermore, the country won’t be able to live up to its Paris agreement commitments without aggressive actions like the Clean Power Plan, which the order would nix.
+Furthermore, the country won’t be able to live up to its Paris Agreement commitments without aggressive actions like the Clean Power Plan, which the order would nix.

 Undaunted, Pruitt insisted environmental progress would continue.
 “We’re actually at pre-1994 levels right now with respect to our CO2 footprint,” he noted.
 “Now why is that?
 Largely it’s because of innovation and technology both in the coal sector and the natural gas sector.”